usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 appendix, if the Department were to adopt an organizational maturity approach that was not sufficiently rigorous, public entities would be able to comply with subpart H of this part without providing equal access.
 This would undermine the purpose of the part.

-Other Federal, International, and State Approaches
+***Other Federal, International, and State Approaches***

 The Department also considered approaches to measuring compliance that have been used by other agencies, other countries or international organizations, and States, as discussed in the NPRM.
-242 As to other Federal agencies’ approaches, the Department has decided not to adopt the Access Board’s standards for section 508 compliance for the reasons discussed in § 35.200 of the section-by-section analysis regarding the 242 88 FR 51980–51981.
+242 As to other Federal agencies’ approaches, the Department has decided not to adopt the Access Board’s standards for section 508 compliance for the reasons discussed in § 35.200 of the section-by-section analysis regarding the technical standard.
+The Section 508 Standards require full conformance to WCAG 2.0

-technical standard.
-The Section 508 Standards require full conformance to WCAG 2.0 Level AA, 243 but the Department has determined that requiring perfect conformance to the technical standard set forth in subpart H of this part would not be appropriate for the reasons discussed elsewhere in this appendix.
+Level AA, 243 but the Department has determined that requiring perfect conformance to the technical standard set forth in subpart H of this part would not be appropriate for the reasons discussed elsewhere in this appendix.
 Perfect conformance is less appropriate